 State licenses give permission to a qualified individual to identify as a mental health counselor and to practice counseling.
 Rules and licensing requirements vary by state.
 Typically, they include a master’s degree from an accredited institution, a certain number of hours of supervision and counseling experience, and passing scores on the required exams.

-A counseling certificate is a credential that signals to employers and clients that the counselor has met national standards of the counseling profession.
+A counseling certificate is a credential that signals to employers and clients that the counselor has met the national standards of the counseling profession.
 Requirements include a master’s degree in counseling from an accredited program, a stipulated number of hours of supervision and counseling experience, and passing scores on the required exams.

 The National Board for Certified Counselors (NBCC) awards the following certifications: